luigisaetta/my-speaker-recognition/README.md

 * Librosa, Pydub
 * TensorFlow2 and Keras
 * Numpy

+### Language supported
+We believe that the features we're using to recognize the speaker are largely independent from the language.

+We have test the service with:
+* Italian
+* English

 ### Credits
 The Deep Learning model is partially based on the work done by Philippe Remy.